Kotlin/kotlinx.serialization/formats/README.md

 Allows serialization and deserialization of objects to and from [BSON](https://docs.mongodb.com/manual/reference/bson-types/).

-### Ktoml
+### TOML (Multiplatform)
 * GitHub repo: [akuleshov7/ktoml](https://github.com/akuleshov7/ktoml)
 * Artifact ID: `com.akuleshov7:ktoml-core`
-* Platforms: multiplatform, all Kotlin supported platforms
+* Platforms: all supported platforms

-Fully Native and Multiplatform Kotlin serialization library for serialization/deserialization of TOML format.
-This library contains no Java code and no Java dependencies and it implements multiplatform parser, decoder and encoder of TOML.
+Allows serialization and deserialization of config entries to and from [TOML](https://toml.io/) formatted strings or direct files.

 ### Minecraft NBT (Multiplatform)